jhpyle/docassemble/_docs/development.md

 dependency changed?
 Great, make changes to adapt; now your code is more up-to-date.
-If you concentrate all your energy on preventing, insuring against, or hiding from low-probability events, rather being resilient when those events happen, your software will will stop evolving.
+If you concentrate all your energy on preventing, insuring against, or hiding from low-probability events, rather being resilient when those events happen, your software will stop evolving.
 When your software stops evolving, it will start being "legacy."

 You might think, "I don't have the resources to pay developers to continually improve a product."
 First, maybe the resources necessary